The Ultimate Guide for Success in the World’s #1 Most Profitable Business

 What IS a big deal are the seven character traits and knowing your big why.

-You see, when I owned my accounting firm, we did tons of bookkeeping.
+You see, when I owned my accounting firms, we did tons of bookkeeping.
 Which meant, I needed lots of great bookkeepers to serve our clients.

 The problem was (and still is)…GREAT BOOKKEEPERS ARE HARD TO FIND!